 The Foundation and the Museum gratefully thank Ruth, Adrian and their family for being such great supporters and advocates.

 As you can see with Ruth’s story, there are many ways to support the Foundation for the WA Museum.
-If you would like information on how YOU can get involved, please contact Kylie Weston, Donor Relations Manager via email@example.com or 0434 353 670.
+If you would like information on how YOU can get involved, please contact our Donor Relations Manager via firstname.lastname@example.org or 6552 7474.